Nozomi Sasaki (model): Personal life

 Nozomi Sasaki was born on February 8, 1988, in the town of Iijima (now part of Akita City), Akita Prefecture.
 She has one older brother.

 Marriage

 On April 11, 2017, Sasaki married comedian and television presenter Ken Watabe, who is sixteen years her senior, after dating for two years.
 She announced on her Instagram that she and her husband had welcomed the birth of their first child, a son, born September 13, 2018.

 In June 2020, Shūkan Bunshun published allegations that Sasaki's husband had been involved in extramarital affairs throughout their relationship, some of which involved secret meetings at accessible toilet restrooms in Roppongi Hills, and for which he would pay his partner ¥10,000 yen in cash.
 Watabe admitted to the relationships and apologized for his behavior, cancelling several of his public appearances.

-Despite the news of Watabe's extramarital affairs, she announced that she was expecting their second child in November 2022, which is due around the following year.
-The couple announced the birth of their second son on April 27, 2023.
+Despite the news of Watabe's extramarital affairs, she announced that she was expecting their second child in November 2022.
+The couple announced the birth of their second child, a daughter, on April 27, 2023.